 Three LEPs; Coast to Capital, Enterprise M3 and the South East LEP, are working together to create an Energy Strategy for the South East, an area spanning all the way from Harwich to Winchester, that will set down a clear vision for energy provision in the area, alongside a detailed action plan of priority projects to be taken forward to Government and other sources of funding.

-The South2East Energy will recognise the fundamental importance of the UK’s energy ‘trilemma’ finding clean, affordable, sustainable energy provision for economic growth.
+Energy South2East recognises the fundamental importance of the UK’s energy ‘trilemma’ finding clean, affordable, sustainable energy provision for economic growth.

 The draft strategy will:

 - provide a clear analysis of the energy opportunities and challenges across the Tri-LEP area, for power, heat and transport